 Hi Michael, where are you originally from?

-I was born in London but my family is from Nigeria, that is where I claim obviously but North London raised me.
+Hello.
+Through my family I’m from Nigeria, but North London raised me.

 What is your earliest memory of doing something creative?
 Did you feel like people around you were supportive of it?

-It was something I happened to fall into, as far as I can remember it would probably date back to when I first discovered Photoshop.
-At the time I treated it as a personal hobby and did it more so for the expression rather than it being or leading to anything serious, although I did receive praise from my friends at the time when they saw what I was able to produce through the software and that was pretty cool to me.
+As far as I can remember it would probably date back to when I first discovered Photoshop.
+At the time I treated it as a personal hobby and did it more so for the creative expression than it being or leading to anything serious, although I did receive praise from my friends at the time when they saw what I was able to produce through the software and that was pretty cool to me.

 At the age of 11 you actively began your design journey, tell us about that.

-I was around 11 years old was when I discovered my passion for design through Photoshop.
-It was completely by chance too actually.
-I was in my living room one day with my brother, he was on the family PC and I was watching tv, I remember turning my head one time to the corner of the room where he was and he was using this software (which I now know to be Photoshop) to create these different designs.
+It was around this age when I discovered my passion for design through Photoshop.
+It was completely by chance too actually that it came about this way.
+I was in my living room one day with my brother.
+He was on the family PC and I was watching tv and I remember turning my head one time to the corner of the room where he was and he was using this software (which I now know to be Photoshop) to create these different designs.
 I didn’t have a clue as to how he was doing what he was doing but it definitely caught my attention.
-At some stage later, I managed to access his user file on the PC—I was somewhat of tech a nerd, there wasn’t much I couldn’t do—and I found a folder that had all the designs he was making inside and I started opening each file one by one, revealing all of these different designs.
+At some stage later, I managed to access his user file on the PC—I was somewhat of tech nerd, there wasn’t much I couldn’t do—and I found a folder that had all the designs he was making inside and I started opening each file one by one, revealing all of these different designs.
 My first reaction was ‘whoa’ because they were really good and I had no idea that he had this kind of talent.
 I don’t have a clue where he learned to do any of this stuff.
-After opening the files, I quickly began familiarising myself with the different tools and I then I started to hide some of the layers on that design he made, trying to break down each part step-by-step.
+After opening the files, I quickly began familiarising myself with the different tools in Photoshop and then I started to hide some of the layers on that design he made, trying to break down each part step-by-step.
 I still didn’t have a clue how he was doing all of this but one thing for sure was, I wanted to be able to do it too.
 After some time, I practiced quietly and used whatever tutorials I could find online to teach myself how to understand the basics and eventually get better.

 By the time I was 13 I had gotten pretty good.
 At this point I was able to make things such as logos, flyers and I’d begun teaching myself how to make myspace layouts.
 After using one of my own custom designed layouts on page, my friends started to notice and were asking me to make one for them and I did.
 It was pretty cool to see my friends using layouts that I designed.
 Before I knew it, I started getting messages from other users on the site asking me to make layouts for them.
 It got overwhelming at one point because it was a lot and bear in mind, I was only 13, 14 at the time.
 I still had school to focus on (laughs).
 My biggest break came when a guy messaged me to help him design a layout for Tinie Tempah.
 I couldn’t believe it.
 To this day I still can’t because making myspace layouts was something I did for fun in my spare time.

 As I got older, I connected more with design.
-Eventually it expanded to went from web & digital design, product design and eventually fashion design
+Eventually it expanded from web & digital design to product design and eventually fashion design

 Once you found this passion did your brother help you out with the software in any way?

-Not Really, I was very covert with it.
-It was something really personal for me, as much as I was inspired by him, I really just kept it to myself.
-I did it for me, it was a way of expressing myself.
-He didn’t really even know I was doing it
+Not really, no. I was very covert with it.
+It was something really personal for me at the time.
+As much as I was inspired by him, I really just kept it to myself.
+I did it for me.
+It was a way of expressing myself and to be honest, I don’t think he really even knew I was doing it.

 Your alias is ‘Money Valentino’, where does that come from?